Unmanned Aerial Vehicle Systems Association

-The Unmanned Aerial Vehicle Systems Association (UAVS) was created in 1998 when key individuals from Matra-BAe Dynamics-Alenia (MBDA), British Aerospace (BAe) and Remote Services recognised that the United Kingdom UAV industry did not have a collective voice or representative in industry's interface with government and the regulators.
+The Unmanned Aerial Vehicle Systems Association (UAVS) was created in 1998 when key individuals from Matra-BAe Dynamics-Alenia (MBDA), British Aerospace (BAe) and Remote Services recognised that the United Kingdom UAV industry did not have a collective voice or representative in the industry's interface with government and the regulators.

 Its initial mission statement was to promote the safe, integrated and effective use of UAVs in both military and civilian airspace environments.
 This mission statement still holds true.

 UAVS is a traditional trade association.
 Its role is to interface with government and the regulators ensuring that industry's perspectives, objectives and views are put forward in a constructive manner at the highest possible decision making point.
 It also promotes the industry and its members and addresses the issues facing the industry on a collective basis.

 Core Themes

 UAVS pursues four core themes that are critical to the future success of this industry: